mhirmand/uav-delivery-optimization-dp/README.md

 ### UAV Delivery Path Optimization Problem

 #### Overview
 A delivery UAV must navigate a large area, visiting ordered waypoints to deliver goods.
 The UAV starts at a given starting point (e.g., (0, 0)) and must end at a given end point (e.g., (100, 100)).
-Each waypoint has a penalty for being skipped, and the UAV must stop for 10 seconds at every visited waypoint.
-The goal is to minimize the total time, which includes:
+Each waypoint has a penalty for being skipped to reflect the time needed for a human to handle the work later.
+The UAV must stop for a certain time at every visited waypoint to process the delivery.
+It might be advantageous to skip some waypoints and incur their penalty, rather than actually manoeuvring to them.
+Given a description of a course, the goal is to determine UAV's best possible path with the lowest time.
+The time spent includes:
-- Travel time between waypoints (UAV speed: 2 m/s)
+- Travel time between waypoints
 - Wait time at visited waypoints
 - Penalties for skipped waypoints